google/WebFundamentals/src/content/en/updates/2018/03/smooshgate.md

 favor of a more common name like `compact` or `chain`.

 The renaming from `flatten` to `smoosh` (even if it hadn’t been a joke) has never been discussed at a TC39 meeting.
-As such, the official TC39 stance no this topic is currently unknown.
+As such, the official TC39 stance on this topic is currently unknown.
 No single individual can speak on behalf of all of TC39 until consensus is reached at the next meeting.